Nigeria 0-1 Zambia: Copper Queens beat wasteful Falcons to bronze | Goal.com

 Aside from dominating the opening quarter, the Super Falcons had numerous scoring chances, their greatest undoing was failing to convert.

-In the 22nd minute, Francesca Ordega dribbled Martha Tembo before teeing up Okobi whose long-range strike was saved by goalkeeper Hazel Nali.
+In the 22nd minute, Francesca Ordega dribbled past Martha Tembo before teeing up Okobi, whose long-range strike was saved by goalkeeper Hazel Nali.

 On the other hand, goalkeeper Chiamaka Nnadozie made a superb save to deny Mapepa from finding the net.